ScimitarX/ScimitarX/README.md

 # 👋 Hi, I’m Atharv Teg Rattan (Github: ScimitarX)

 Aspiring AI undergraduate student with a passion for using artificial intelligence to solve real-world problems.
-I'm currently applying to the Mohamed bin Zayed University of Artificial Intelligence (MBZUAI) and have been building hands-on projects in Python to deepen my understanding of machine learning, natural language processing, and automation.
+I have been building hands-on projects in Python to deepen my understanding of machine learning, natural language processing, and automation.

 ## 🌱 My Journey So Far